What Is Migraine?

 Diagnosis

-Diagnosis of migraine is essentially clinical, based on a detailed history of attacks.
-There is no laboratory or imaging test that confirms the diagnosis.
+Migraine diagnosis is essentially clinical, based on a detailed attack history.
+No laboratory or imaging test can confirm the diagnosis.
 The criteria of the International Headache Society (ICHD-3) are the gold standard.

-Neuroimaging tests (CT or MRI) are indicated when there are red-flag signs suggesting secondary headache, but they are not necessary for the diagnosis of typical migraine.
+Neuroimaging (CT or MRI) is indicated when red-flag signs suggest secondary headache, but it is not necessary to diagnose typical migraine.

 🏥ICHD-3 Criteria for Migraine without Aura